NCSU-Libraries/collection_guides/README.md

 ## Installation

+To begin:

-To begin, clone or download/unzip this repo.
+1. Clone or download/unzip this repo
+2. `cd` into the local collection_guides directory (the one you just cloned)

 ### Select and configure database